Financial Aid Disbursement

 Additionally, within each semester, some financial aid programs may require a 50% disbursement schedule.
 Under this schedule, the semester's portion of the financial aid fund is split evenly into two equal disbursements.
 See an example chart below.

-View our Fall 2019 Disbursement Calendar to see when your financial aid funds will disburse.
+View our Spring 2020 Disbursement Calendar to see when your financial aid funds will disburse.
 To understand the calendar, see explanations of each date below:

 DISBURSEMENT PROCESSING DATE: This is the date in which your financial aid funds are processed by the CCSF Financial Aid Office.
 This is not the date you receive your funds, as any excess financial aid funds need to be additionally processed to come back to you via direct deposit or paper check.